Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds: Reduction of and

 The notion of covariant moment map turns out to be the right prerequisite for geometric reduction in the multisymplectic setting.
 Perhaps unexpectedly, this is also the case for $L_\infty$-reduction, as we will see in the following section.

-\section{Reduction of $L_\infty(M,\omega)$ and $\Ham_\infty(M,\omega)$}
+\section{Reduction of $\boldsymbol{L_\infty(M,\omega)}$ and $\boldsymbol{\Ham_\infty(M,\omega)}$}

-In this section we present our main construction: The reduction of the $L_\infty$-algebra of observables $\Ham_\infty(M,\omega)$ along a subset $N\subset M$ by an admissible action $\g\curvearrowright M$.
-We define this $L_\infty$-algebra in terms of a network of auxiliary spaces, as indicated in Figure \ref{fig:intermediate_spaces}.
+In this section, we present our main construction: The reduction of the $L_\infty$-algebra of observables $\Ham_\infty(M,\omega)$ along a subset $N\subset M$ by a compatible Lie algebra action $\g\curvearrowright M$, in the sense of Definition \ref{def:Lie_algebra_action_tangent_to_N}.
+We define this $L_\infty$-algebra in terms of a network of auxiliary spaces, as indicated in Figure~\ref{fig:intermediate_spaces}.
 As we aim for maximal generality, with the mildest possible geometric conditions, these intermediate spaces possess a rather algebraic character.
 Lemma \ref{lem:RedIngredientsRegularCase} recharacterizes these spaces in a sufficiently regular setting.

-In Subsection \ref{Ssec:LinftyRed-SympCase} we show that in the $1$-plectic setting our reduced $L_\infty$-algebra $\Ham_\infty(M,\omega)_\phi$ coincides with the Poisson algebra of observables $C^\infty(M_\phi,\omega_\phi)$ on the symplectic reduced space when the conditions of the Marsden--Weinstein reduction theorem are met.
+In Section~\ref{Ssec:LinftyRed-SympCase}, we show that in the $1$-plectic setting our reduced $L_\infty$-algebra $\Ham_\infty(M,\omega)_\phi$ coincides with the Poisson algebra of observables $C^\infty(M_\phi,\omega_\phi)$ on the symplectic reduced space when the conditions of the Marsden--Weinstein reduction theorem are met.